benjaminy/TenaciousCalf/README.md

 impact on the lives of most working programmers until recently.
 The principal reasons for this increase in interest are:

-* Mainstream applications are increasingly interactive (network, UI, etc.) compared to their forebears.
+* Mainstream applications are increasingly interactive compared to their forebears (network, UI, etc.).
 Interactive software has more complex dynamic internal relationships than procedural software, and persistent structures make it less likely that a change made in one corner of a large application will have adverse effects somewhere else down the road.